Note:

 Automated Upgrade

-Run our one-step automated script to upgrade your current installation to the latest release of N3uron.
+Run our automated script to upgrade your current installation to the latest release of N3uron.

 Step 1: Stop the N3uron service by running the following command: